PUBLISHED AUGUST 20, 2019

-In today’s talent landscape, there is a STEM skills crisis.
-Employers across various industries face a tremendous talent shortage, causing business and innovation delays.
+You’ve likely heard there is a growing STEM talent shortage.
+Employers across various industries face a tremendous talent crisis, causing business and innovation delays.
 And matters are projected to continue.

 The current talent gap is driven by several interrelated factors that perpetuate the demand for quality STEM professionals.
 These drivers include:

-- Skills: Labor needs for continuous innovation continue to rise, creating more STEM jobs.
-Despite the growth, there are unfilled jobs due to a shortage of available STEM professionals, creating additional business challenges.
+1. Skills: Labor needs for innovation continue to rise, creating more STEM jobs.
+Despite the growth, there are unfilled jobs due to a shortage of available STEM professionals, resulting in additional business challenges.

-- Geography: Economics, policy and location domestically influence concentrations of job seekers and STEM jobs, while the national supply of resources lacks in quantity compared to STEM professionals outside the U.S.
+2. Geography: Economics, policies and locations domestically influence concentrations of job seekers and STEM jobs, while the national supply of resources lacks in quantity compared to STEM professionals outside the United States.

-- Education: Current enrollment rates in post-secondary institutions fall short in producing STEM graduates alongside the widening STEM skills gap.
+3. Education: Current enrollment rates in postsecondary institutions fall short in producing STEM graduates alongside the widening STEM skills gap.
 Disinterest in STEM subjects among youth in secondary schools also perpetuates the current talent shortage.

-With the growing demand to innovate, America currently endures a STEM workforce shortage.
-Organizations across various industries struggle to fill skilled positions.
-Despite a national focus on STEM over the past decade, it’s projected that there will be 3.5 million STEM jobs in the U.S. by 2025, and 2 million of those jobs will go unfilled.
+With the growing demand to innovate, organizations across various industries struggle to fill skilled positions.
+It’s projected that there will be 3.5 million STEM jobs in the U.S. by 2025, and 2 million of those jobs will go unfilled, despite a national focus on STEM over the past decade.

-Compounding this dilemma, there are not enough skilled workers to fill this void in today’s current climate.
-Shifting labor needs have resulted due to technology advancements.
-Thus, creating a non-negotiable demand for skilled STEM professionals.
-Job growth in information technology and emerging technologies are generating more business and the development of new STEM roles.
+Compounding this dilemma, shifting labor needs due to technology advancements have intensified a non-negotiable demand for skilled STEM professionals.
+Job growth in emerging technologies are generating more business and the development of new STEM roles.

 The future of the STEM talent landscape is still somewhat obscure.
 Talent professionals are informed about today’s current climate and demand, but the jobs and skillsets of tomorrow are still a mystery due to rising technology and the rapid pace of innovation.
 In fact, data suggests that 65 percent of elementary school students today will participate in a future workforce with jobs that haven’t been invented yet.